Do you know that a trademark can be sold? Let’s see in detail what is a trademark assignment (of a trademark which has been filed or registered)

 As for the object of the assignment, while it is obvious the possibility of a partial assignment of the brand, there are some doubts about the possibility of assigning separately (namely to different owners) similar goods.

-Assignment of EU trademark
+Assignment of UE trademark

 “A EU trademark shall have a unitary character.
 It shall have equal effect throughout the Union: it shall not be registered, transferred or surrendered or be the subject of a decision revoking the rights of the proprietor or declaring it invalid, not shall its use be prohibited, save in respect of the whole Union”.

-The unitary character means that the proprietor of the EU trademark may assign the same in full (namely for the entire territory of the European Union) and not only for some States.
+The unitary character means that the proprietor of EU trademark may assign the same in full (namely for the entire territory of the European Union) and not only for some States.

-Another important article in the field of the assignment of a EU trademark is Article 20 of the European Union Trademark Regulation:
+Another important article in the field of the assignment of EU trademark is Article 20 of the European Union Trademark Regulation:

-“A EU trademark may be transferred, separately from any transfer or undertaking, in respect of some or all the goods or services for which it is registered.”
+“A EU trademark may be transferred, separately from any transfer or undertaking, in respect of some or all the goods or services for which it is registered”

-This means that if you use your EU trademark both for clothing and for watches but you do not care anymore about watches, you can sell you brand for watches and you can keep the property for clothing.
+This means that if you use your EU trademark both for clothing and for watches but you do not want anymore about watches, you can sell you brand for watches and you can keep the property for clothing.

-Article 20, 4) and 11 states that:
+Article 20, 4) e 11) states that: